theodimi404/linkedin_scraper/README.md

 You also need to install the WebDriver

+- For Google Chrome you can find the WebDriver in: https://chromedriver.chromium.org/downloads

 ## Disclaimer

 I built this project, only to strength my skills on web scraping and find out more on this field.
 It is not recommended to use it by all means.